MRU-CSIS-3512-202201-001/shared-course-material/README.md

    2. Good karma?
 Your mark can improve at most **2** levels.
    3. Excellent karma?
 Your mark can improve at most **3** levels.

-> _**Example:** Let's say that you're in a group with Good karma and have needed an extension.
+> _**Example:** Let's say that you're in a group with Good karma and need an extension.
 If your work at the time of the original deadline was at Level 3, then your resubmitted work will be at most Level 5, even if you complete all your unmet requirements.
 Likewise, if you're in a group with Poor karma and have submitted a Level 1 body of work by the original assignment deadline, using an extension will get you to at most Level 2._

 ## Written Quizzes (x4)